-[The Reverse Wine Snob was recently named #13 on the list of top 24 social media influencers (per Klout.com) in the wine industry! #1 on the list was Jancis Robinson.
-Check it out here!]
+The Reverse Wine Snob was recently named #5 on the list of top 24 social media influencers in the entire wine industry with a Klout score of 79! #1 on the list was Jancis Robinson.
+Check it out here!

 Hello and welcome to The Reverse Wine Snob: Thumbing My Nose at Bottles Over $20!

 To find out if it is possible to drink great wine without breaking the bank, and without developing a pretentious aura.
 After reading about all the health benefits of wine, my wife and I decided we should drink wine more often, but quickly discovered how expensive this can be.
 This set us on a search for great, inexpensive wine that we could drink most days with dinner, but not totally blow apart our budget.
 To our surprise we found there is a ton of really good, inexpensive wine out there (despite what some wine snobs might say)!

 Drink lots of inexpensive wine and rate each one!